-We are putting monitoring in place to review the accessibility of the site on an ongoing basis.
-We will use this monitoring to identify and fix any new issues that arise.
+We have put monitoring in place to review the accessibility of the site on an ongoing basis.
+We use this monitoring to identify and fix any new issues that arise.

 We are training our web editors to ensure they are aware of accessibility requirements, and have published internal guidance on how to achieve compliance.

 We are also engaging with third-party suppliers to fix accessibility issues found in the web applications that we use to provide our services.